Last Updated on May 4, 2021 by Maggie Sutton

 Are you thinking about buying land?
 You may find it surprising to learn that there are some significant differences between land loans and mortgage loans.
-If you were preparing yourself for the process and terms being anything like your home loan, take a moment and read this article.
+If you were preparing yourself for the process and to be like your home loan, take a moment and read this article.
 You might be surprised at the differences.

-Before you apply for a land loan, inform yourself about their different requirements.
+Before you apply for a land loan, you should inform yourself about their different requirements.

 Obtaining a loan for a piece of land is much different than getting one for a house.
-Land loans propose more of a risk for lenders because the collateral is the property.
+Land loans pose more of a risk for lenders because the collateral is the property.
 When you buy a home already built, the lender can take the house back if you default on your loans, giving them something of value to sell.
 If you are buying just land with no structure, it can be much easier for a land owner to just walk away and leave the lender with the land.
 That risk is the reason why down payments and interest rates are higher for these types of loans versus mortgage loans.

-One similarity of mortgage loans and loans obtained for land is that there are different kinds available for you to choose from.
+However, one similarity of mortgage loans and land loans is that there are different types available to choose from.

 Types of Loans

 Once you’re sure you can use the land for your plans, you can begin searching for financing.
-Don’t forget to review your credit score and report before applying to lenders.
+Don’t forget to review your credit report before applying to lenders.